SSW offers a range of residency options for visual artists.

 Cost: £440 - 660 (must be undertaken for a least one month within the session dates, pro-rata £110 per week)

-To Apply: Please submit a 500 word proposal, and up to date CV, a pdf of no more than 5 images and/or 2 pages of text, and clearly state which session you are applying for.
+To Apply: Please submit the Application Cover Sheet, a 500 word proposal, and up to date CV, a pdf of no more than 5 images and/or 2 pages of text, and clearly state which session you are applying for.

 Please send completed applications to email@example.com.